Woman with hand in the air

 Accessible Spotlight: Rikki Poynter

-Rikki Poynter is a 25 year old deaf YouTube vlogger fighting for better Closed Captioning on YouTube.
-She started on Youtube over two years ago doing Q & A videos, makeup tutorials and vlog style videos on topics of her choice.
+Rikki Poynter is a 25-year-old deaf YouTube vlogger fighting for better Closed Captioning on YouTube.
+She began creating content on YouTube over two years ago, producing Q&A videos, makeup tutorials, and vlog-style videos.
 Rikki now has over 200 videos on her channel and 47,520 subscribers.
-She uses the platform and her following to make a difference in the deaf community.
+She uses the platform and her following to make a positive impact in the deaf community.

 YouTube Close Captioning